Roibal/Geotechnical_Engineering_Python_Code/README.md

   *Radial and Tangential Stress analysis for Circular Tunnel *Characteristic Curve for Elastic and Plastic Deformation of Circular Tunnel

-Copyright 2016
-Joaquin Roibal
+Copyright 2016  (c) Joaquin Roibal
-All Rights Reserved
+MIT License